jarviscanada/jarvis_data_eng_TomiAina/linux_sql/README.md

 | disk_available    | `INT`     | It is the root directory available.    |

 # Test
-The bash scripts were tested by running the commands described in the Scripts section to perform the required task and display error messages.
+The bash scripts were tested manually  running the commands described in the Scripts section to perform the required task and display error messages.
-The SQL Queries were tested by observing the result obtained if it corresponds with the required output.
+The SQL Queries were tested by observing the result obtained if it corresponds with the required or target output.

-#Deployment
+# Deployment
-The scripts and SQL queries used in this project were pushed to Github for review and collaboration.
+The codes used in this project were pushed to Github for review and collaboration.
+The monitoring agent was scheduled using <crontab> while the Database was provisioned using Docker.

 # Improvements
 The following are parts of the projects to be improved.